Peru flag

-Postal codes for Padre Márquez range from 16490 to 16491 in Loreto, Ucayali, Peru.
-The table below lists ZIP codes and postcodes for places within Padre Márquez.
+Postal Codes (Códigos postales) for Padre Márquez range from 16490 to 16491 in Ucayali, Loreto, Peru.
+To find exact Postal Codes and postcodes within Padre Márquez, choose from the districts below.

 Postal Codes for Places in Padre Márquez